danigit/design_patterns/README.md

 ##### Usage

-Run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
+Open a terminal in the prototype folder and run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
 TypeScript and Node are required!.

 ### Builder
 >Separate the construction of a complex object from its representation so that the